sagecodes/intro-to-sql/README.md

 ```

 Lets See just a list of countries
-Using `DISTINCT` will just return one instance.
+Using `DISTINCT`.
+Which will just return one instance.

 Run the query below with and without `DISTINCT` to see the difference.